 Yes, photography can be a full-time career, but not the way most people imagine.
 If you’re wondering whether turning your passion for photography into a profitable profession is realistic, this article is for you.

-Is Photography a Realistic Career Path?
+Is Photography a Good Career, Realistically?

 The short answer: Absolutely, if you treat it like a business, not just an art.
 Photography is no longer just about snapping beautiful images.
 In the digital age, it’s a powerful blend of visual storytelling, marketing, and monetization strategies.